hortonworks/ansible-hortonworks/INSTALL_OpenStack.md

 ansible-hdp installation guide
 ------------------------------

-* These Ansible playbooks can build a Cloud environment in a private OpenStack.
+* These Ansible playbooks can build a Cloud environment on a private OpenStack.

 ---